Simulation-calibrated Bayesian inference for progenitor properties of the microquasar SS 433

 \section{Abstract}

-SS\,433 is one of the most extreme Galactic X-ray binaries, exhibiting semi-relativistic jets and super-critical accretion, and harboring a compact object, likely a black hole.
-Despite decades of observation and modeling, the precise nature of its progenitor binary remains uncertain.
-To estimate the zero-age main sequence (ZAMS) properties of binaries that evolve into SS\,433-like systems, we apply simulation-based calibration to Bayesian inference and convolve a multivariate Gaussian likelihood constructed from six measured binary parameters of SS\,433 with the isolated binary evolution model \textsc{COSMIC}.
-Using six measured properties of SS\,433 and the dynamic nested sampler of \texttt{dynesty}, we perform posterior inference over a ten-dimensional progenitor parameter space defined by the masses, orbital parameters, mass transfer possibilities, and natal kick velocity.
-We find that SS\,433-like systems arise from specific regions of binary evolution parameter space depending on key assumptions, such as the mass transfer rate and uncertainty taken from observations.
-Our simulation-based calibration framework, implemented with a suite of machine learning algorithms and scored by a heuristic reliability metric, allows us to iteratively build posterior distributions of the progenitors of SS\,433-like systems.
-This analysis reveals 90\% confidence intervals for the ZAMS primary mass $(8, 11)$ M$_\odot$, secondary mass $(32, 40)$ M$_\odot $, orbital period $(136, 2259)$ days, eccentricity $(0.26, 0.6)$, common envelope evolution efficiency $(0.44, 0.76)$, accreted fraction in stable mass transfer $(0.22, 0.6)$, and black hole natal kick velocity magnitude $(5, 68)$ km/s.
-These results demonstrate the feasibility of direct probabilistic inference of X-ray binary progenitors can yield new constraints on the formation of extreme accretion systems like SS\,433, which has important implications for theoretical expectations of the population of SS\,433-like systems in the Galaxy and their connection with cosmic ray observations.
+SS\,433 is one of the most extreme Galactic X-ray binaries, launching semi-relativistic jets and showing clear signs of super-critical accretion onto what is likely a black hole.
+Yet the properties of the binary system that produced it remain uncertain.
+To solve the inverse problem of inferring the progenitor properties of binaries that evolve into SS\,433-like systems, we use an iterative, simulation-based calibration framework that combines Bayesian inference with the isolated binary-evolution code \textsc{COSMIC}.
+Using six measured properties of SS\,433 and the dynamic nested sampler \texttt{dynesty}, we explore a ten-dimensional space of possible progenitor masses, orbits, mass-transfer histories, and natal-kick velocities.
+This approach identifies the regions of parameter space most consistent with SS\,433 and allows us to iteratively refine the resulting progenitor distributions.
+We find 90\% confidence intervals for the progenitor initial primary mass of $(8, 11),\mathrm{M_\odot}$, secondary mass of $(32, 40),\mathrm{M_\odot}$, orbital period of $(136, 2259)$ days, eccentricity of $(0.26, 0.6)$, common-envelope efficiency of $(0.44, 0.76)$, accreted fraction during stable mass transfer of $(0.22, 0.6)$, and black-hole natal-kick magnitude of $(5, 68)$ km/s.
+These results show that direct probabilistic inference of X-ray binary progenitors can yield new constraints on the formation of extreme accretion systems like SS\,433, which has important implications for theoretical expectations of the population of SS\,433-like systems in the Galaxy and their connection with cosmic ray observations.